 The Department of Climate and Space Sciences and Engineering (CLaSP) in the College of Engineering at the University of Michigan in Ann Arbor together with the Space Physics Research Laboratory form a world-leading research environment known both for numerical modeling and space instrumentation development and use.

-2) Space science – someone with strong interest and expertise in plasma processes preferably of the near-Earth space environment.
-We seek candidates interested in advanced numerical methodologies and models and/or in the development, operation, and analysis of data from related spaceborne space science instruments.
-We welcome applications from candidates whose research addresses cross-disciplinary areas that complement our existing strengths in space sciences and engineering and the development of space instrumentation and missions.
+The Department invites applications for a tenure track faculty position in the field of space science and engineering, targeting candidates with strong interest and expertise in upper atmosphere and/or plasma processes of the Sun-Earth space environment.
+We seek candidates interested in advanced numerical methodologies and models, the analysis of data from related space science instruments, or the development and operation of space instrumentation and missions focused on Heliophysics research.

 We are seeking candidates capable of developing an internationally recognized research program, successfully competing for external funding, mentoring doctoral students, participating in our educational mission and programs at both graduate and undergraduate levels, and positively contributing to the culture, diversity, and collaborative nature of the department, college, and university.
 We also welcome applications from candidates whose research addresses cross-disciplinary areas that complement our existing strengths in the development of space environment models and space instrumentation and missions.

 - Teaching statement

 - A statement describing activities, contributions, or plans related to supporting

 - A list of four references with contact details

 For full consideration, applications should be received before December 1, 2021.
 Candidates should click here to apply: https://myumi.ch/ME8gE.
 Questions about the position or application process can be directed to the search committee chair Aaron Ridley (email@example.com).